shasin999-gcek/copopso/README.md

 Every dependencies used during development will be updated here.I kindly request every one to visit this website frequently.

-## Setting up development environment
+## Setting up development environment on linux

 ### Install apache web server